sillsdev/docu-notion/README.md

 # Plugins

 If your project needs some processing that docu-notion doesn't already provide, you can provide a plugin that does it.
 See the [plugin readme](src/plugins/README.md).

+# Callouts ➜ Admonitions

+To map Notion callouts to Docusaurus admonitions, ensure the icon is for the type you want.

+- ℹ️ ➜ note
+- 📝➜ note
+- 💡➜ tip
+- ❗➜ info
+- ⚠️➜ caution
+- 🔥➜ danger

+The default admonition type, if no matching icon is found, is "note".